Performance / Recording Appearances With

 Ugonna Okegwo is one of the most distinctive and sought-after jazz bassists in the world.
 Critics across the globe have praised him for his rich tone, supple sense of swing, stylistic range and inventiveness.
 These qualities have not only earned him a place on the bandstand with jazz legends as diverse as Clark Terry, Benny Golson, Pharoah Sanders and Joseph Jarman – they have established him as one of the leading lights of a younger generation redefining jazz for the new century.

 "He is very individualistic, both in his soloing and accompanying.
-I love the way he plays in the ensemble,” says Tom Harrell, with whom Okegwo has worked for several years.
+I love the way he plays in the ensemble,” says Tom Harrell, with whom Okegwo has worked for many years.
 “Ugonna does some really creative things that I haven't heard anyone do with his articulation and timing."

 Born March 15, 1962 in London to a German mother and Nigerian father, Okegwo was raised in Germany and grew up listening to African-American music -- James Brown, Jimi Hendrix, Miles Davis, Ornette Coleman, and, eventually, the great Charles Mingus.

 "What I always heard first in funk and rock 'n roll were the bass lines, the ostinato, and later, in jazz, the walking bass," he recalls.
 "That's what first got me playing bass.”
 The fusing of funk and jazz bass conceptions is a foundation of Okegwo’s unique approach, making his sound instantly recognizable.